-In the not so distant past, if you wanted to shop for kombucha, you had to go to a specialty store that carried health foods, like Whole Foods.
-Kombucha wasn’t mainstream and had the reputation of being a strange beverage reserved for hippies and health enthusiasts.
-My, how times have changed!
+In the not-so-distant past, if you wanted to shop for kombucha, you had to go to a specialty store that carried health foods, like Whole Foods.
+Kombucha wasn’t yet mainstream and had the reputation of being a strange beverage reserved for hippies and health enthusiasts.

 When shopping for kombucha, you should read labels and go to the brand’s website to find out how it’s made and what’s in it.
 All kombucha begins as sweet tea, but things can go in dramatically different directions from there, all dependent on who’s manufacturing the kombucha.

 One of the primary benefits of kombucha, when made the traditional way, is that it is “raw.”
-Raw kombucha contains live, beneficial bacteria, much like the bacteria cultures found in yogurt and kefir.
-If the manufacturer chooses to pasteurize their kombucha, which some do, all of those cultures are killed.
-Sad, we know.
-Some add in probiotic supplements, but they aren’t as numerous or as diverse as when they are naturally-occurring.
-Look for the word “raw” on your bottle or check their website to see if they publish it there.
-Most manufacturers know raw is preferred and will advertise theirs as being raw if it is.
+Raw kombucha contains live, beneficial bacteria, much like the bacteria cultures found in yogurt, kefir, and kimchi.
+If the manufacturer chooses to pasteurize their kombucha - which some do - all of those cultures are killed.

-Most kombucha is sold in glass (preferred) or plastic bottles.
-Besides glass bottles, Brew Dr. Kombucha also offers their kombucha in cans so you can easily pack them when you’re on the go.
+Most kombucha is sold in glass bottles.
+Some companies also offer kombucha in clever cans so you can easily pack them when you’re on the go.

-While most stores now carry kombucha, you may find the widest selection at places like Whole Foods Market, Sprouts, Natural Grocers, Target, and Safeway.
-If you fall in love with a Brew Dr. Kombucha that your store doesn’t carry, just ask!
+If you’re looking to try something new, you may find the widest selection at places like Whole Foods Market, Sprouts, Natural Grocers, Target, and Safeway.
+And if you’ve fallen in love with a Brew Dr. Kombucha flavor that your store doesn’t carry, just ask!
 Many grocery stores will order products for customers.
-And guess what?
-You can even order it from Amazon.